 Most of the time your mind will be doing this dance; oscillating between focal points, between the breath, physical sensations, sounds, thoughts, emotions, memories, and so on.
 Some of the time you will know what you are focused upon.
 At other times, you’re mind will be drifting without much conscious control or awareness.
 This is perfectly okay.
 You do not have to be perfectly aware or perfectly focused in order for meditation to work.
 With just a little bit of focus your mind will usually begin to slow down or change in other subtle ways.

 7. Sustained Focus

 Sometimes, as you become more relaxed you’ll find your mind becoming naturally focused, almost as though your attention just comes to rest (for example, on the breath).
-You may also find that your mind becomes more objective or detached and that you can watch or witness thoughts or emotions without being drawn fully into them as you normally would.
+You may also find that you can watch your thoughts and emotions from a more objective or detached perspective, without being drawn into them as you normally would.

 Because you’ve been consciously choosing how to direct your attention, and spending more time than usual focusing on one thing at a time, the body and mind inevitably (and often surprisingly quickly) relax.
-In fact, it’s quite likely that you might slip into sleep or a sleep-like state — pleasant fantasies or memories might be passing through the mind — or perhaps into a quite deep trance, in which you are either very focused on one thing or not really sure where you are.
+In fact, you might even slip into sleep or a sleep-like state — pleasant fantasies or memories might be passing through the mind — or perhaps into a trance, in which you are either very focused on one thing or not really sure where you are.

 9. Half Way There